Tláhuac: History

 After the Mexican War of Independence, Tláhuac became part of the State of Mexico.
 When the Federal District of Mexico City was expanded in 1854, Tláhuac became part of the District, then part of the prefecture of Xochimilco in 1857.
 Agriculture remained the main economic activity.
 In the late 19th century, the Santa Fe hacienda was known for its cattle and the size of the vegetables grown there.
 In 1856, the Mexico City-Tlahuac causeway flooded completely.
 In 1895, a project was started to drain Lake Chalco.
 Soon after, the Chalco-Tlaltenco road was constructed over the former lake bed, followed by a rail line that passed through half of the current territory of the borough.
 In the latter 19th century, steamships traveling between Mexico City and Chalco passed by.

 In the 19th century, the town of Tláhuac had municipality status which was eliminated in 1903 with a reorganization of the Federal District.
 The Mexican Revolution soon followed with one major battle at San Juan Ixtayopan between forces loyal to Emiliano Zapata and Venustiano Carranza.
 After the end of the military conflict, residents petitioned for autonomy, leading to the segregation of Tláhuac from Xochimilco in 1924 as a municipality.
 In 1928, this revived municipality was reorganized again into the current borough.
-The borders of the borough were not finalized until 1994, over opposition from ejido members in some communities along the border with the State of Mexico.
+The borders of the borough were not finalized until 1994, over opposition from Ejido members in some communities along the border with the State of Mexico.

-The urban sprawl of Mexico City began to take over the ejido lands in the mid-20th century, with former farmlands converted into housing subdivisions, especially in the areas closest to Iztapalapa.
+The urban sprawl of Mexico City began to take over the Ejido lands in the mid-20th century, with former farmlands converted into housing subdivisions, especially in the areas closest to Iztapalapa.

-In November 2004, three policemen were surrounded by an angry mob in San Juan Ixtayopan.
+In November 2004, three policemen were surrounded by an angry mob and lynched in San Juan Ixtayopan.
 They were accused of being kidnappers after taking pictures of children.
-The result was two of the policemen burned alive with one rescued hours after the incident began.
+Two of the policemen were burned alive while one rescued hours after the incident began.